Is there a connection?

-People with psoriasis often have higher amounts of inflammation-causing bacteria in their intestine.
-Adding beneficial bacteria to your diet might balance your intestine's bacterial mix.
+People with psoriasis often have higher amounts of inflammation-causing bacteria in their intestines.
+Adding beneficial bacteria to your diet might balance your intestine’s bacterial mix.
 This is because probiotics stimulate your body’s T cells.
-Your T cells are responsible for regulating the immune system.
+Your T cells are responsible for regulating your immune system.
 They can also reduce inflammation.

 - irritable bowel syndrome (IBS)

 Specific gut microbes may offer benefits to the body outside the intestines.
 For people with psoriasis, this may mean reduced skin inflammation.

 One 2012 case study looked at the probiotic treatment of a woman with pustular psoriasis.
 Her psoriasis wasn’t responding to traditional treatments, so medical professionals explored other options.

 She was put on the probiotic Lactobacillus.
 This is generally used in the production of yogurt, cheese, and fermented foods.
 Within two weeks, her lesions began to subside.

 A 2013 study looked at the effects of the probiotic Bifidobacterium infantis 35624 on people with psoriasis.
 Researchers concluded that taking the oral probiotic reduced the biomarkers for inflammation.

 Although there is promising evidence, the U.S. Food and Drug Administration (FDA) hasn’t yet approved probiotics to treat any disease.
 More research is needed to find out which strains of probiotics are most helpful.